bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 We saw, the other thousand before them worked out as well. we need to kind of wait to do this natively.
 And I think there is demand  and the shitcoin space,  a lot of people are using , all their trading stuff on there That's  a uni swap and blah blah blah just to  trade stuff quote-unquote trustlessly
-So there actually is demand for this and it seems I'd rather people use Bitcoin than shitcoins to do it So I hope...
+So there actually is demand for this and I'd rather people use Bitcoin than shitcoins to do it.

 James: 00:52:15